When I sat down for coffee with Bob Bunch, Owner of Bunch on Biz, the first thing he inquired was, “Can I ask you a question?”

 I said sure, and noted how cool it was that he asked.
 He was surprised by my comment and after a slight hesitation, looked at me and probed, “Why’s that?”

-I explained that in my work around racial reconciliation, I’ve discovered I can’t just assume I can ask questions.
+I explained that in my work around cultural intelligence, I’ve discovered I can’t just assume I can ask questions.
 It’s not always considered kind.
 Bob explained that when he queries people, he’s trying to take an interest.
 I told him that’s what I thought too, until an Iranian friend of mine, now an American citizen, told me she gets asked where she’s from just about every day.
 It makes her feel like she doesn’t belong.
 She’s not sure if they’re trying to satisfy their own curiosity or if they really care to get to know her.

 But What Can I Say?